 Better and reliable pay

-The average Australian salary for a Construction Manager is currently AU$111,597 per year.
-The salary range is $63,700 – $177,800.
+The average Australian salary for a Construction Manager is currently $3450 per week, or over $170,000 per year (Job Outlook).
+The average salary of a Construction Manager is double or more of the total salary average in Australia (calculated off weekly earnings).
 Experience is obviously a determiner of starting salary once you have your qualification.
 With construction continuing to be a growth sector across Australia, the reliability of steady work and predictable pay is attractive to many builders.

 Working on the tools year after year is satisfying, but can take a physical and mental toll.
 A move into Construction Management is a smarter way to be involved in the industry you enjoy, without all the literal aches and pains.
 The stress of running your own building company, or being contracted with unpredictable income is also a big mental burden for many.
 Having the security of a diploma to fall back on can ease the pressure on mind and body.

-There are over 3,500 jobs in Construction Management across Australia available at any one time.
+It is projected that there will be 94,600 workers in Construction Management positions across Australia by 2024.
 These range from project work, to education, to estimating, to foreman positions.
 Some involve interstate travel and working within larger teams.
 There is abundant opportunity and scope to expand your career into new and exciting areas.